 So next it was Aston Villa, sitting in second came to Highbury.
-In their last game they had just beaten Blackburn Rovers 5-2 at home, but their away form (two wins, two draws, two defeats), suggested that there might be a chance for Arsenal’s Highbury-loving team who had six wins and a draw at home, with 26 goals scored in those seven games.
+In their last game they had just beaten Blackburn Rovers 5-2 at home, but their away form (two wins, two draws, two defeats), suggested that not only were they not using Arsenal’s technique of playing the same counter attacking style home and away, but there might be a chance for Arsenal’s Highbury-loving team who had six wins and a draw at home, with 26 goals scored in those seven games.

 As a result of this game Aston Villa slipped down the league to fourth, and Sheffield Wednesday, Arsenal’s next opponents, rose up to second.
 As it turned out this was the first of nine games during the season where Arsenal score five or more.